What Is Emotional Abuse?

 Often the word ‘abuse’ is too shameful to admit, or is something that only happens to ‘other people’.

-As a survivor of CPTSD and emotional abuse, I understand how important it is to feel safe.
 From safety, we can move on to find peace.
 I hope to guide all my clients to find new ways to move on with the physical and emotional release.

 “At the end of my first appointment with Kate, my body released quite a build-up of trauma and the most noticeable part for me was that I felt I could breathe normally again, and still can a few months later.
 My body felt very rested afterwards and this enabled me to have a good night’s sleep, my body felt as if something huge had been lifted away from me.”